Madras Cafe: Plot

-After meeting and discussing the strategy with RD and his deputy Swaroop (Avijit Dutt), Vikram travels to Sri Lanka and meets a war correspondent Jaya Sahni and tries to find out a way to stop the rebels.
+After meeting and discussing the strategy with RD and his deputy Swaroop (Avijit Dutt), Vikram travels to Sri Lanka and meets a war correspondent, Jaya Sahni.
 After reporting to his senior Balakrishnan (based on real-life person K V Unnikrishnan), he tries to find someone who may help to find Shri, the only man who can withstand and oppose Anna.
-After meeting with an informer called Narayanan, Vikram manages to visit Shri.
-Vikram promises Shri to help him rise against Anna by providing him with arms.
-The arms deal date is decided at 6 July.
+Vikram manages to visit Shri and promises Shri to help him rise against Anna by providing him with arms.
 However, the deal goes terribly wrong, and one of Vikram's associates is killed in a surprise attack by LTF, who do away with the weapons consignment.
-An angry Balakrishnan tells Vikram to go to Colombo Safehouse.
-Vikram meets Jaya to seek her help.
-Jaya tells him that they know his next step even before he can implement it.
-However, she tells him that "a foreign agency guy met with an Indian official" before her arrival on the island.
-The next day, Vasu, Balakrishnan's associate, meets a man and gives him a photo of Vikram, telling him "to keep him alive".